icebreaker/parsello/README.md

 }
 ```

-And the now the code that can be used to parse it.
+And now the code that can be used to parse it.

 ```c
 #include <stdio.h>